Chenghao-Wu/RobertoMD.jl/README.md

 # RobertoMD

-RobertoMD.jl: Rome-Berlin-Tokyo Hybrid Particle-field Molecular-Dynamics Simulation
+RobertoMD.jl ([JuliaCon2021](https://live.juliacon.org/talk/ECKGDE)): Rome-Berlin-Tokyo Hybrid Particle-field Molecular-Dynamics Simulation

 A massively parallel hybrid particle-field molecular dynamics simulation package written in Julia. **It is aimed to become a productive hPF-MD simulator.
 However, it has not yet been at that stage**.
 Benchmarks and tests are welcome.